 - CS41 Regional policy proposes regional net-sufficiency, through providing for waste management capacity equivalent to the waste forecast to require management within its boundary.
 However, movements of waste between sub-regions will occur and are necessary to reduce long distance transport.
 The patterns of movement are particularly complex for commercial and industrial waste, with two way movements between most areas reflecting waste being transported to the nearest site.
 The pattern of municipal waste movement is simpler with a higher degree of self-sufficiency in many areas.
 Milton Keynes is a relatively small area, and to obtain economies and efficiencies of scale, it may be necessary to combine waste activities with neighbouring local authorities. - CS42 The Council supports working with others to ensure appropriate waste management solutions are joined up.
 This includes working and joining up facilities to provide the best economies of scale, and all waste sectors working together, commercial and municipal. - CS43 Milton Keynes has a large capacity of non-hazardous landfill in comparison to the rest of the South East.
-Neighbouring authorities

-(this includes authorities in other regions), whose landfill are nearly full, may use facilities in Milton Keynes.
+Neighbouring authorities (this includes authorities in other regions), whose landfill are nearly full, may use facilities in Milton Keynes.
+The Council recognises that waste movements occur across administrative boundaries and that these movements are largely market led and expected to continue in the future.
 A balance is required to deal with waste from neighbouring areas and retaining the landfill from residual waste from Milton Keynes.
 It is important therefore to safeguard this capacity so that landfill remains for the residual waste in the future.
 A policy that safeguards landfill for future disposal is contained within Allocations.

-CS44 In November 2006, the Cabinet agreed that we should investigate of joint working between Northamptonshire County Council and Milton Keynes Council, by the development of a business case for the joint procurement of waste treatment facilities, in accordance with the Waste Strategies of both authorities.
+CS44 In November 2006, the Cabinet agreed that we should investigate joint working between Northamptonshire County Council and Milton Keynes Council, by the development of a business case for the joint procurement of waste treatment facilities, in accordance with the Waste Strategies of both authorities.
 This decision was based on a high-level feasibility study undertaken by the two councils in the summer of 2006.
 The efforts of Milton Keynes and Northamptonshire residents, supported by improved services from local authorities, have resulted in major improvements in recycling and composting over recent years.
 Both authorities are currently achieving the best ever levels and are well above the national average, resulting in a substantial reduction in the amount of waste going to landfill.
 However, because of the way in which the Landfill Allowance Trading Scheme is structured, recycling and composting by themselves will not enable the authorities to reach statutory targets in the longer term.
 Some form of residual waste treatment will be required.
 Discussions have also been held with other neighbouring authorities but to date no joint working proposals have been identified.